POTATO SAUSAGE TORTILLA IS A DELICIOUS MEAL ROLLED INTO ONE

 - sour cream dollop for garnish and chives

-How To Make A Potato Tortilla
+How To Make a Spanish Potato Sausage Tortilla

 - In a smaller frying pan sauté the onions and green peppers with a tablespoon of salt and teaspoon of black pepper for about 5 minutes on med-high temperature.
 You want them veg to break down so they are not firm but not mushy.